una/personal-goals/happy-moments/2017_happy-moments.md

 01/22/2017
 ---
 There was a Software for Artists Day (like a small conference) at Pioneer Works today.
 A lot of really cool projects were exhibited!
 Definitely left feeling inspired and wanting to do more.

+1/23/2017
+---
+Today I did some calligraphy-ing for the crafts and code logo.
+I'm excited about my future Twitch stream :)

+1/24/2017
+---
+I got these awesome unicorn makeup brushes in the mail today.
+Idk if I'll actually use them, but they just make me really happy.

+1/25/2017
+---
+I finally finished setting up service workers for my blog to have offline save capabilities.
+The post was published today and got a lot of really positive feedback.
+I'm so glad I finally did this!

+1/26/2017
+---
+DigitalOcean had a company event where they rented out a theatre for us to all watch Hidden Figures at.
+It was a great event :) So much food though!

+1/27/2017
+---
+After work today we had a happy hour for one of the people temporarily leaving the NYC office.
+Afterward, I went to see a midnight showing of the Big Lebowski with Pat and Tim.
+Definitely a fun but unexpected end to the night.

+1/28/2017
+---
+This morning I got breakfast tacos at Tacombi with two of my coworkers who are staying in the corporate housing with me.
+They're so yumm there and my coworkers are awesome :)

+1/29/2017
+---
+Today I stayed in bed because I'm sick most of the day, but I did watch the Little Prince on Netflix, which is really cute, and beautifully illustrated movie.